RanvierMUD/ranviermud/docs/extending/areas/quests.md

 ### Scripts

-While NPC quest givers are the easiest approach they are not the most flexible.
-Take for example if you wanted to give a player a quest upon logging into the game, or when they entered a certain room, or picked up a certain item.
-For this you will need to harness the power of entity scripting.
+While NPC quest givers are the easiest approach, they are not the most flexible.
+Take, for example, if you wanted to give a player a quest upon logging into the game, or when they entered a certain room, or picked up a certain item.
+For this, you will need to harness the power of entity scripting.
 You can see more detailed documentation on scripting in [Scripting](scripting.md).

-In this example we will implement giving the player a quest (The "Find a Weapon!" quest from above) when they enter a room.
+In this example, we will implement giving the player a quest (The "Find a Weapon!" quest from above) when they enter a room.

-Here we have the definition of room Test Room 1 from `rooms.yml` and we'll attach the script`1-test` to the room.
+Here we have the definition of room Test Room 1 from `rooms.yml` and we'll attach the script `1-test` to the room.

 ```yaml
 - id: 1